bbcf/bbcflib/doc/tutorial_rnacounter.rst

 * `-t, --type`::

     The type of feature you want to count reads in.
-Can be "genes" (default), "transcripts", "exons" (or "introns" - soon).
+Can be "genes" (default), "transcripts", "exons" or "introns".
     One can give multiple comma-separated values, in which case all the different features will be mixed in the output but can easily be split using the last column tag, as for instance with `... | grep 'exon'`.
-    Then `--method` must be specified and have the same number of values as `type`, also as a comma-separated list.
+    Then if `--method` is specified it must have the same number of values as `type`, also as a comma-separated list, or a single one that is applied to all types.

 * `-c, --chromosomes`::